Thraka/thraka.github.io/v9/articles/tutorials/getting-started/part-4-mapobject.md

 ## Prerequisites

 This part of the tutorial continues where the previous one left off.
-If you don't have your code handy, you can download it from [here][code_download] and follow along.
+If you don't have your code handy, you can download it from [here][code_download_3] and follow along.

 ## Bounds checking